Bryntum

 }

-Here we define addParentTaskToMonday, which takes in data from a parent item, uses this data to query the monday.com API, and creates a parent-level item.
-The event represents an object that will be passed from a listener, which we will set up later.
-The event is used here to update the Gantt item with the details from the query result of the created item.
+Here, we define the addParentTaskToMonday function, which takes in data from a parent item, uses this data to query the monday.com API, and creates a parent-level item.
+The event represents an object passed from a listener, which we will set up later.
+The event is used here to update the Gantt item with the details from the query result of the newly created parent-level item.

-Now we will define the function to create the subitems.
-In the graph.js file, add the following lines:
+Now, we will define the function that creates the subitems.
+In the graph.js file, add the following lines of code:

 // add a task to monday.com with the given parameters